2024 Best General Journalism Schools in Mississippi

 Ranked #69 in popularity, general journalism is one of the most sought-after degree programs in the nation.
 So, there are lots of possibilities to explore when you're trying to determine where you want to get your degree.

 College Factual reviewed 3 schools in Mississippi to determine which ones were the best for degree seekers in the field of general journalism.
-Combined, these schools handed out 125 degrees in general journalism to qualified students.
+When you put them all together, these colleges and universities awarded 115 degrees in general journalism during the 2021-2022 academic year.

 Your choice of general journalism school matters, so we have put together these rankings to help you make your decision.
 In order to come up with a best overall ranking for general journalism schools, we combine our degree-level rankings, weighting them by the number of degrees awarded at each level.